bloominstituteoftechnology/dark-mode/README.md

 ## STEP 1 - useLocalStorage

 Open your app and take a look around.
 The crypto currency data is being fetched and displayed for you.
 In `styles.scss`, at the very bottom, you'll notice there are some styles for a class called `dark-mode`.
-Soon, we'll write a custom hook that sets this class on the body tag.
 That hook is going to compose a `useLocalStorage` inside it to accomplish that, so let's write the localStorage one first.

 This is going to be a pretty cool hook.
 It will be used pretty much the same way as `useState`, but with a key and value passed into it - ie `const [name, setName] = useLocalStorage('name', 'Dustin')`.
 You can use `setName` to update the value of `name` on localStorage!
 Pretty cool, huh?
 Let's get to it!